saiyan-nous/Data-Analysis-Projects/README.md

 # Insights

-A two paged report, derived from Edmonton 311 five (5) years (2013 - 2017) data, was created on Power BI Desktop then exported into pdf.
+A two-paged report, derived from Edmonton 311 five (5) years (2013 - 2017) data, was created on Power BI Desktop, then exported into pdf.

-Following inferences can be drawn from the report;
+The following inferences can be drawn from the report;

 ### [1] Total Number of Tickets = 267,224